15 Best Places to Live in West Virginia

 Shepherdstown

-Characterised by red-brick buildings and the Little House and Barn, there is plenty to fall in love with in Shepherdstown.
-The high street is buzzing with community activities and really is at the heart of this neighbourhood.
+Characterized by red-brick buildings and the Little House and Barn, there is plenty to fall in love with in Shepherdstown.
+The high street is buzzing with community activities and is at the heart of this neighborhood.

-Not the most affluent group of residents in our top fifteen places to live in West Virginia, the median household income here is just $31,500.
+Not the most affluent group of residents in our top fifteen places to live in West Virginia, the median household income here is below the national average.
 Humble and wholesome, Shepherdstown is a lovely place to live if you’re seeking a more laid-back pace of life.

 15. Charles Town